k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 ### Data Input Parameters

-Each Actor has data input and out parameters.

-Each input parameter has the following attributes:
+Each Actor has data input and out parameters and each input parameter has the following attributes:

-- Parameter's Attributes
+- Parameter Attributes.
-- Parameter's Value
+- Parameter Value.

 #### Input Parameter: Attributes